diff3/pandaria_5.4.8_docker/README.md

-This docker container will include all dependencies and program to compile and run **[pandaria 5.4.8](https://github.com/alexkulya/pandaria_5.4.8)** in a docker container.
-With seperated containers for compile, mariadb, authserver and worldserver.
-It also has a phpmyadmin container for easy database editing.
+This docker container will include all dependencies to compile and run [**pandaria 5.4.8**](https://github.com/alexkulya/pandaria_5.4.8) in a docker container.
+With separate containers for compile, MariaDB, Authserver, and Worldserver.
+It also has a PHPMyAdmin container for easy database editing.

-It does compile and create database automatecly, it also make a basic configure of worldserver.conf and authserver.conf then your are compiling server.
-Just enough to log in on your own computer.
+It does compile and creates the databases automatically.
+It also makes a basic configuration of worldserver.conf and authserver.conf when you  compiled the server.
+Just enough to log in on your computer.

 You can use 'telnet localhost 3443' with admin:admin to create more accounts.

-dbc, maps, mmaps and vmaps can be downloaded from **[pandaria 5.4.8](https://github.com/alexkulya/pandaria_5.4.8)** and are needed to be placed in server/data directory.
+Before you start the server, you need to place dbc, maps, vmaps, and mmaps in the server/data directory.
+They can all be downloaded from [**pandaria 5.4.8**](https://github.com/alexkulya/pandaria_5.4.8)

-The containers will not work on Mac silicon M1 because MySQL 5 does not got any install cantidate on Debian arm.
+The containers will not work on Mac silicon M1 because MySQL 5 does not have any install candidate on Debian arm.

+I don't use Windows, so I can't test if it work, probebly not without some modifications.

+Before starting MariaDB check mariadb.env file in the env folder.
+If you want access from some other computer then local you need to add your computer IP number instead of 127.0.0.1